Add pictures or attach files to emails in Outlook

 To resize the picture, drag the handles at one of the four corners toward the center of the image or away from the center.

-: For more information about resizing pictures in Outlook, see Reduce the size of pictures and attachments in Outlook email messages
+Note: For more information about resizing pictures in Outlook, see Send large files in Outlook

-Attach a business card, a calendar, or other email item to an email message in classic Outlook
+Attach a business card, a calendar, or email to an email message in classic Outlook

 -